Single on Valentine's Day: 9 Ways to Celebrate the Heart Holiday

 It’s important to own where you are and be proud of who you are and where you are.
 Relish in your single relationship status because it doesn’t mean that you’ll be single tomorrow.

-If you’ve been following me in my blogs, on Facebook or Twitter, you know that I’m a proponent of the principle that happiness is an inside job.
+If you’ve been following me in my blogs, you know that I’m a proponent of the principle that happiness is an inside job.
 It starts with you.
 So, I want to encourage you to contemplate why you’re in the best place as a single person this Valentine’s Day and celebrate you with one or all of these ways.

 1. Magnify the good in your life by having a gratitude list.
 Keeping a list of the gifts you have in your life helps to focus on what you do have versus what you don’t have.
 Good health, a supportive circle of friends, a rewarding career are all things for which one can be grateful.

-2. Throw a virtual Secret Cupid party!
+2. Throw a Secret Cupid party!
 You've heard of Secret Santa, but what about Secret Cupid?
-This year, in lieu of hugging your BFFs in person, why not create a Galentine gift exchange?
-Call your closest girlfriends, use a website to draw names (just Google to find one), and go the old-school route by sending each other gifts in the mail.
+This year, why not create a Galentine gift exchange?
+Call your closest girlfriends, draw names and set a theme, if you wish.
 Gift exchanges can be stressful for those strapped for cash, so set a reasonable price limit and remember it's the thought that counts.

 3. Indulge yourself.
-Give yourself credit for how amazing you are and treat yourself to something special like a bubble bath, a new piece of jewelry or a virtual spa night with girlfriends.
-Whip out your most luxurious face masks, hair treatments, or lotions and go to town pampering yourself with your friends over Zoom.
+Give yourself credit for how amazing you are and treat yourself to something special like a bubble bath, a new piece of jewelry or a spa day with girlfriends.
+Whip out your most luxurious face masks, hair treatments, or lotions and go to town pampering yourself with your friends.
 Show up in a robe and slippers, pour yourself a glass of Champagne, and relax.

 4. Find an opportunity to do good for others.
 Giving to others usually pulls us out of a funk.
 Consider volunteering at an animal shelter or soup kitchen.
 Scientists believe that altruistic behavior releases endorphins in the brain, producing the positive feeling known as the “helper’s high.”